 Note6: Mac OS Catalina will not work with 3rd party CAC enablers installed.
-Please Read this article on Thursby's website about this.
+Please uninstall all CAC enablers you have installed.
 INFORMATION: There was an issue with 10.15.4.
-If this is the version you, please update to 10.15.5 or 10.16.6
+If this is the version you have, please update to 10.15.5 or above

 Note7: I have a few reports that this enabler works with Mac OS Catalina

 Table 2: Verify the CAC enabling program you selected above will work with your specific CAC.

 Note1: I haven't heard of anyone with this CAC and specific enabler.
 If you have one and have successfully used your CAC with the question marked enabler above, please contact me